mark-watson/haskell_book/manuscript/kgcreator.md

 	rm -f out.cypher
 ~~~~~~~~

+Here the Haskell KGCreator application we develop here writes output files *out.n3* (N3 is a RDF data format) and *out.cypher* (Cypher is the import output format and query language for the Neo4J open source and commercial graph database).
+The **awk** commands remove duplicate lines and write de-duplicated data to *output.n3* and *output.cypher*.

 We will use this second approach but the next section provides sufficient information and a link to alternative code in case you are interested in using SQLite to prevent duplicate data generation.

 ### Notes for Using SQLite to Avoid Duplicates

-If you want to use the first method you can start with the utility function **Blackboard.h** in the directory **knowledge_graph_creator_pure/src/fileutils**. first method as it also is a good example for wrapping the embedded SQLite library in an IO Monad.
+If you want to use the first method in the last section for avoiding generating duplicate data then you can start with the utility function **Blackboard.h** in the directory **knowledge_graph_creator_pure/src/fileutils**. first method as it also is a good example for wrapping the embedded SQLite library in an IO Monad.

 Before you write either an RDF statement or a Neo4J Cypher data import statement, check to see if the statement has already been written using something like: